tweag/bsides-tampa-workshop/part2/README.md

 So now we have two tools running in our Actions workflows to detect for secrets and can compare the output of them both.

 You've also seen how easy it is to add a marketplace action to your repository.
-There are numerous Actions available in the marketplace inclduing integrations with major security vendor tooling.
+There are numerous Actions available in the marketplace including integrations with major security vendor tooling.

 Let's try another example.